moshen/node-googlemaps/README.md

 # Google Maps API for Node.js
 A simple way to query the Google Maps API from Node.js

-This was a quick hack to work with Node.js.
+This has become a fairly complete api.
 Criticism/Suggestions/Patches/PullReq's welcome.

 # Installation
 ### Installing npm (node package manager)